How to Store Comforters in Small Spaces – In 5 Steps

 Whether you’re changing out your bedding for a new season, moving, transferring to long-term storage, or live in a small apartment, you’re probably wondering how to store your comforters properly.
 Many are big and bulky which makes them hard to fold and store in tight places.

-We’ve found two methods which work well to store comforters in small places: the rolling method and the vacuum method.
+We’ve found two methods that work well to store comforters in small places: the rolling method and the vacuum method.

 Minimize space with the comforter rolling method